aminnie/amidifx/README.md

   * This feature reiies on an external custom controller currently in development and testing.
 The idea is that you connect your keyboard/organ to this device and the output of this controller to the sound module.
 The controller is updated with layers associated with each channel.
 Inbound keyboard notes are mapped real-time to configured output channels - up to 16 of them.
 Additioanlly external VOL control changes form the organ or MIDI volume pedal is mapped to all Keyboard Bass, Lower 1+2, Upper 1+2+3 channels as well as all layers - just like the expression pedal on an Organ.
 The Seeed Oddesey shown above is already integrated in this manner and I am workinng on the ARM controller source code.
 This extenrnal ARM controller will be connected to hardware drawbars as well as additioal rotary encoders and buttons.

-### Current Status: 03/02/2021
+### Current Status: 03/21/2021

 Next up:
   * Updating the Song screen to list all active tracks and the channels along with a track mute buttons for an easy play alogn mode
-  * Deeper integraton into Deebach: Complete rotary on/off, drawbar integration, etc.
-  * AMIDIFX was developed in JavaFX.
+  *   * AMIDIFX was developed in JavaFX.
 It is portable to numerous operating systems and devices, including IOS, Andriod, Linux, etc.
   * Adding a USB based controller hardeware with real(!) buttons and rotary switches, and of course one or more sets of drawbars1
   * More testing, and usability inprovements based on user feedback